rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V3/Learning Path 3 Errata.md

 ### Exercise 1: Service endpoints and security storage

 Task 3: Configure a network security group to restrict access to the subnet <br>
-step 10:  Search for Network Security Group > Click on MyNsgPrivate > Settings
+step 10:  Search for Network Security Group > Click on MyNsgPrivate > Settings  <br?

 Task 5: Create a storage account with a file share <br>
 Step 3:  Use the existing Resource Group <br>
 Steps 9 and 10 are reversed <br>
 Step 18 Click Enable, then click Add

-Task 6: Deploy virtual machines into the designated subnets Step 3:  Use the existing Resource Group <br>
+Task 6: Deploy virtual machines into the designated subnets <br>
+Step 3:  Use the existing Resource Group <br>
 Step 3:  For the password I used the Azure Admin passowrd in the resources tab.
 I had to add 123 at the end to get 12 characters <br>
 Step 9:  Use the existing Resource Group <br>